-The three general principles that apply relating to authentication are:
+The general principles that apply relating to authentication are:

 - 1. ASPSPs authenticate: PSU needs to go through a strong customer authentication (SCA) at their ASPSP in order for a TPP request (i.e. access to information or payment initiation) to be actioned by the ASPSP. - 2.
-PSUs should have their normal authentication methods available: A PSU should be able to use the elements they prefer to authenticate with their ASPSP if supported when interacting directly with their ASPSP. - 3.
-Parity of experience: The experience available to a PSU when authenticating a journey via a TPP should involve no more steps, delay or friction in the customer journey than the equivalent experience they have with their ASPSP when interacting directly.
+PSUs must have their normal authentication methods available: A PSU must be able to use the elements they prefer to authenticate with their ASPSP if supported when interacting directly with their ASPSP. - 3.
+Parity of experience: The experience available to a PSU when authenticating a journey via a TPP should involve no more steps, delay or friction in the customer journey than the equivalent experience they have with their ASPSP when interacting directly. - 4.
+Strong Customer Authentication: It is not expected that SCA would be required more than once when facilitating authentication for a single session of access to account information or a single payment initiation.